 - 4.1 The Accounts and Audit Regulations 2015 requires the relevant body, at least once a year, to conduct a review of the effectiveness of its system of internal audit.
 The purpose behind this is to ensure that the opinion in the annual audit report issued by the Head of Governance (Chief Internal Auditor) can be relied upon as a key source of evidence in the Annual Governance Statement. - 4.2 From the 1 April 2013 'Public Sector Internal Audit Standards' (PSIAS) replaced the 'Code of Practice for Internal Audit in Local Government'.
 In Local Government these standards are mandatory for all principal local authorities subject to the Accounts and Audit Regulations 2015.
-To accompany the new PSIAS an 'application note' has been produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) to give guidance on applying the standards.
+To accompany the PSIAS an 'application note' has been produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) to give guidance on applying the standards.
 The application note is no longer simply guidance, however, but constitutes 'proper practices' alongside the PSIAS and it includes a checklist for measuring the performance of Internal Audit against the standards as part of the quality assurance and improvement programme.

-- 4.3 Last year was the first year that the effectiveness of Internal Audit was carried out using the newly published PSIAS and the checklist provided by CIPFA in the Local Government Application Note.
-Seven minor actions were identified that required attention to ensure the internal audit service was fully compliant with the PSIAS. - 4.4 The PSIAS state that an external assessment must be conducted at least every five years by a qualified, independent assessor or assessment team from outside the organisation.
+4.4 The PSIAS state that an external assessment must be conducted at least every five years by a qualified, independent assessor or assessment team from outside the organisation.
 External assessment can be in the form of a full external assessment, or a self-assessment with independent external validation.
-A final decision has yet to be made as to which option will be selected, however it is highly likely the Council will continue with the annual self-assessment and opt for an external validation before 2018.
+A decision has been made by the majority of the Lancashire Districts to continue with the annual self-assessment completed by the Chief Internal Audit and for that annual self-assessment to be independently verified via peer review.
+Wyre's peer review is scheduled to take place in March 2018 and is one of the last reviews being undertaken in the five year period specified.

-5. Key Issues and Proposals
+5. Key issues and proposals

 - 5.1 The Head of Governance (Chief Internal Auditor) has assessed the effectiveness of Internal Audit using the recommended checklist contained within CIPFA's Local Government Application Note.
-This has subsequently been scrutinised by the Corporate Director of Resources (S151 Officer). - 5.2 Of the seven actions identified during the last review in May 2014, three remain outstanding and relate to the final arrangements for the external assessment and two amendments that are required to the audit report format.
-The standard report format must reflect the VFM work completed for each audit and state that the audit work completed complies with the requirements of the recent PSIAS.
-The outstanding actions will be implemented within the next six months.
+This has subsequently been scrutinised by the Corporate Director of Resources (S151 Officer). - 5.2 Of the three actions identified during the last review in May 2015, only one remains outstanding relating to documenting in the final audit report when VFM work has been conducted during a review.
+This will be implemented when the audit report format is revised later this year.
+Other than this outstanding recommendation carried forward, there are no further actions that require attention.
 The results of the review are attached at Appendix 1.